Homicide team probes house explosion; owner unaccounted for

 EDGEWOOD, Pa.
 (AP) — Homicide detectives are investigating a suspicious house explosion near Pittsburgh.

 Flames were reported at two homes Saturday afternoon in suburban Edgewood.
-Emergency officials say one house collapsed and another next door was damaged.
+Emergency officials say one house collapsed and one next door was damaged.

 Authorities say it was not a gas explosion.